This document describes how to create an elastic cluster in the TKE console to help you get started with Elastic Kubernetes Service (EKS).

 - We recommend that you configure multiple availability zones for the container network so that your workloads can be automatically distributed to multiple availability zones, which improves usability.

-- Ensure that the subnet assigned to the container network has sufficient available IP addresses, so as to prevents pod creation failure caused by insufficient IPs when creating a large-scale workload.
+- Ensure that the subnet assigned to the container network has sufficient available IP addresses, so as to prevent pod creation failure caused by insufficient IPs when creating a large-scale workload.